Chia-Network/chialisp-web/docs/tutorials/offers_gui_tutorial.md

 # Offers tutorial (GUI)

-This tutorial covers Chia offers using the offical wallet's graphical user interface.
+This tutorial covers Chia offers using the official wallet's graphical user interface.

 See also our [command line tutorial](../tutorials/offers_cli_tutorial.md "Offers CLI tutorial") and our [reference document](../puzzles/offers.md "Offers reference").